AntonZakharoshka/AntonZakharoshka/README.md

 - 👋 Hi, I’m @AntonZakharoshka
 - 👀 I’m interested in DevOps.
-- 🌱 I’m currently learning Git and in the near future Azure DevOps.
+- 🌱 I’m currently learning Azure DevOps Services.
 - 💞️ I’m looking to collaborate on professionals and develop through this.
 - 📫 How to reach me: anton_zakharoshka@epam.com